I wish we could stop talking about Tim Farron...

 Which confirms that either Tim is very, very, naïve - ridiculously naïve to the point that a former party leader doesn't actually check out the nature of an organisation and who is behind it before agreeing to speak at their conventions - or else he is lying.

 In regards the organisation in question, it is obvious from the Northern Men's Conventions website that this is a group of fundamentalist conservative evangelicals.
 I imagine Tim would have been very much aware of this.
-Given Tim actually attends a conservative evangelical church, I do not think this would have been of huge concern to him.
 I also believe he would have been aware of the content of previous conventions, in which star speakers included Rev David Robertson (of that famous bastion of Liberalism, the Free Church of Scotland).

 If he has just been made aware today, then he is also naïve.
 The organisation's facebook page issued a statement about the convention, of which the flyer is almost a word-for-word copy with a few additional elements, in September 2017.
 It most definitely makes clear the convention aims to challenge the supposed assaults on "orthodox" teaching surrounding sexuality (a clear reference to LGBT issues):

-Is Tim really so naïve and inept that he can't to the most rudimentary of background checks?
+Is Tim really so naïve and inept that he can't undertake the most rudimentary of background checks?

 I note the other speaker at the event is Rupert Bentley-Taylor.
 I know who he is - he's the nearest thing Evangelicals have to royalty - so I'd be surprised if Tim didn't.
 But we'll give Tim the benefit of the doubt.
 That said, why wouldn't Tim do basic checks and discover that Mr Bentley-Taylor is a director of the right-wing and deeply homophobic Christian Institute?